DOD-STD-2167A

 DOD-STD-2167A (Department of Defense Standard 2167A), titled "Defense Systems Software Development", was a United States defense standard, published on February 29, 1988, which updated the less well known DOD-STD-2167 published 4 June 1985.
 This document established "uniform requirements for the software development that are applicable throughout the system life cycle."
+It included references to other military standards documents, and for contracting use noted the possible documentation item descriptions that might be cited in the Uniform Contract Format section listing any documentation to be part of the delivery.
 This revision was written to allow the contractor more flexibility and was a significant reorganization and reduction of the previous revision; e.g.., where the previous revision prescribed pages of design and coding standards, this revision only gave one page of general requirements for the contractor's coding standards; while DOD-STD-2167 listed 11 quality factors to be addressed for each software component in the SRS, DOD-STD-2167A only tasked the contractor to address relevant quality factors in the SRS.
 Like DOD-STD-2167, it was designed to be used with DOD-STD-2168, "Defense System Software Quality Program".

 On December 5, 1994 it was superseded by MIL-STD-498, which merged DOD-STD-2167A, DOD-STD-7935A, and DOD-STD-2168 into a single document, and addressed some vendor criticisms.